hdtodd/DECSYSTEM-20-on-Raspberry-Pi/00Install-Guide.md

 	devdef ni0 564 ni20 dedic=true ifmeth=pcap ifc=xxx
 ```

-We still have to make some changes in the TOPS-20 internal configuration files in order to make the nework connection, but we're finished with the configuration work on the Pi or Mac for now.
+We still have to make some changes in the TOPS-20 internal configuration files in order to make the network connection, but we're finished with the configuration work on the Pi or Mac for now.

 ### Testing the DEC20 System